DmitryStrakhov/PowerSharp/README.md

 ***'Edit Parameters' action***

-When you are typing a code, sometimes you need to jump to a parameters list of method to fix it somehow.
+When you are typing a code, sometimes you need to jump to a parameters list of a method to fix it somehow.
 It usually takes a few keyboard actions to make it done.
 New 'Edit Parameters' action makes it done immediatelly.
 Take a look:

 ![Edit-Parameters](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Edit-Parameters.png)